 Alternative I: No Action (Continuation of Existing Conditions).
-Under Alternative I, The Bureau of Reclamation would continue to operate and maintain the dams, reservoirs, power plants, access roads, and related facilities at Curecanti, pursuant to Reclamation law, the 1965 MOA, and other applicable laws and regulations.
+Under Alternative I, the Bureau of Reclamation would continue to operate and maintain the dams, reservoirs, power plants, access roads, and related facilities at Curecanti; and they and their assigns would continue to have unrestricted access to their lands and land interests, water and water interests, and facilities, pursuant to Reclamation law, the 1965 MOA, and other applicable laws and regulations.
 The National Park Service would continue to manage the natural and cultural resources, recreational opportunities, and associated facilities within the existing NRA, pursuant to Reclamation law, NPS law, the 1965 MOA, and other applicable laws and regulations.
-The National Park Service would continue to cooperate with neighboring landowners in the service of resource conservation as existing staff time and funding permits.
+The National Park Service would continue to cooperate with neighboring landowners in the service of resource conservation as existing staff time and funding permit.
 This would consist primarily of providing limited technical assistance and advice.
 There would be no changes in the amount of land included within the NRA, other than occasional additions that might occur due to future specific legislative authority.
 A permanent NPS presence would not be assured under this alternative.

-One of the major impacts of Alternative I would be an increase in land use changes on private property surrounding the NRA.
+One of the major impacts of Alternative I would be the continuation of the current pattern of land use changes on private property surrounding the NRA.
 This would increase the possibility of adverse impacts on resources such as animal habitat and water quality, and the spectacular natural scenery that surrounds the NRA.
 In turn, this would be more likely to adversely affect the enjoyment of NRA visitors and residents alike.

-Alternative 2: The Proposed Action: It is recommended under Alternative 2 that Congress officially establish Curecanti as a National Recreation Area with a legislated boundary, which would include approximately 10,040 acres of additional adjacent lands that are currently managed by other federal and state agencies.
+Alternative 2: The Proposed Action: It is recommended under Alternative 2 that Congress legislatively establish Curecanti as a National Recreation Area with a legislated boundary, which would include approximately 10,040 acres of additional adjacent lands that are currently managed by other federal and state agencies.
 The 1965 MOA between the Bureau of Reclamation and the National Park Service would be revised accordingly.
-Under Alternative 2, Reclamation would operate and maintain the dams, reservoirs, associated power plants, access roads, and related facilities at Curecanti, pursuant to Reclamation law, the revised MOA, and other applicable laws and regulations.
-The National Park Service would manage the natural and cultural resources, recreational opportunities, and associated facilities within the NRA, pursuant to Reclamation law, NPS law, including the new legislation establishing the NRA, the revised MOA, and other applicable laws and regulations.
+Under Alternative 2, Reclamation would operate and maintain the dams, reservoirs, associated power plants, access roads, and related facilities at Curecanti; and they and their assigns would have unrestricted access to their lands and land interests, water and water interests, and facilities, pursuant to Reclamation law, the revised MOA, and other applicable laws and regulations.
+The new NRA legislation would designate the National Park Service to be responsible for managing the natural, cultural, and recreational resources, visitor use and education, and associated facilities.
+Such management would be pursuant to Reclamation law, NPS law, including the new legislation establishing the NRA, the revised MOA, and other applicable laws and regulations.
 It is also recommended that Congress authorize NPS to work in partnership with private landowners in a designated Conservation Opportunity Area surrounding the NRA, and employ various tools in the service of resource conservation.
 These tools would include, but not be limited to, acquiring interests in land from willing landowners, such as fee simple, or conservation easements.
 The benefit of this approach is that neighboring landowners, assisted by conservation partners, could work with the National Park Service to utilize cooperative conservation efforts that could maintain and/or improve resources such as animal habitat and water quality throughout the area; would better ensure the preservation of the area's spectacular natural scenery; and would enhance the enjoyment and recreational opportunities for residents and visitors alike.
 A permanent NPS presence would be assured under this alternative.